-Behavior-Based Program Descriptor Information Target Means of recruitment/ exposure Location of savings Expected significant cross- customer spill over?
-Typical difficulty of correctly estimating net energy savings Examples of programs Notes Randomized Controlled Trial (RCT) End user RCT design with opt-out or opt-in End user premises No Low, assuming sufficient number of treatment customers, and a very low rate of opt-out Any program in which treatment results from random assignment from a pool of customers; currently, energy report programs are the common form Opt-in with quasi-experimental evaluation method End user Opt-in by end user End user premises No Medium-Low in best- case scenario in which there are sufficient number of treatment customers and there exists the opportunity to use best available methods for addressing various sources of bias, especially selection bias Web-based information programs, Opt-in home energy display programs; opt in programs at the organization level when program goal is on-site savings; opt-in programs involving building operator certification/training Random Encouragement Design (RED) End user Opt-in by end user, but with a randomly-selected subset of customers targeted for encouragement End user premises No Low; the design addresses selection bias, though the method requires assumptions that may not be met in some cases, and the method also requires data collection for a relatively large number of customers Any opt-in program can be designed as an RED program
+Behavior-Based Program Descriptor Information Target Means of recruitment/ exposure Location of savings Expected significant cross-customer spill over?
+Typical difficulty of correctly estimating net energy savings Examples of programs Randomized Controlled Trial (RCT) End user RCT design with opt-out or opt-in End user premises No Low, assuming sufficient number of treatment customers, and a very low rate of opt-out Any program in which treatment results from random assignment from a pool of customers; currently, energy report programs are the common form Opt-In with Quasi-Experimental Evaluation Method End user Opt-in by end user End user premises No Medium-low in best-case scenario in which there are sufficient number of treatment customers and there exists the opportunity to use best available methods for addressing various sources of bias, especially selection bias Web-based information programs, opt-in home energy display programs; opt-in programs at the organization level when program goal is on-site savings; opt-in programs involving building operator certification/training Random Encouragement Design (RED) End user Opt-in by end user, but with a randomly- selected subset of customers targeted for encouragement End user premises No Low; the design addresses selection bias, though the method requires assumptions that may not be met in some cases, and the method also requires data collection for a relatively large number of customers Any opt-in program can be designed as an RED program

-Behavior-Based Program Descriptor Information Target Means of recruitment/ exposure Location of savings Expected significant cross- customer spill over?
-Typical difficulty of correctly estimating net energy savings Examples of programs Notes Organization-Focused, Off-site Savings Organizations of end users, e.g. employees of a business, children of a classroom or school, members of a religious group Opt-in at the organization level with contained chained exposure Organization member premises (homes of employees, homes of schoolchildren, etc.) No Medium-Low when energy use data of member premises is available (note in particular that selection at the organization level implies a weaker case for selection bias at the member level); High when this data is not available and deemed savings for claimed behaviors is necessary Programs at businesses or schools that organize "teams" (e.g. by business department, by classroom) that compete with one another to save energy at the residences of team members "chained exposure" refers to a design feature in which some customers receive information from a primary source and are explicitly tasked with passing it on to other customers; "contained exposure" is chained exposure that stays within a population known to the analyst (e.g. within employees of a business) Uncontained Social Networking Social network Opt-in by member of the social network, with subsequent uncontained chained exposure Premises of social network members Yes High due to difficulty of tracking networks BGE program designed by Opower (focused on demand savings only)
+Behavior-Based Program Descriptor Information Target Means of recruitment/ exposure Location of savings Expected significant cross-customer spill over?
+Typical difficulty of correctly estimating net energy savings Examples of programs Organization-Focused, Off-site Savings Organizations of end users, e.g., employees of a business, children of a classroom or school, members of a religious group Opt-in at the organization level with contained chained exposure 148 Organization member premises (homes of employees, homes of schoolchildren, etc.) No Medium-low when energy use data of member premises is available (note in particular that selection at the organization level implies a weaker case for selection bias at the member level); high when this data is not available and deemed savings for claimed behaviors is necessary Programs at businesses or schools that organize "teams" (e.g., by business department, by classroom) that compete with one another to save energy at the residences of team members Emerging Program Strategies/Designs 149 - Uncontained Social Networking - Community-based Social Marketing - Gamification Social network, online community Typically opt-in Premises of social network members Yes High, due to difficulty of tracking networks and getting data to evaluate A few programs are being operated by utilities in various states

+148 Chained exposure refers to a design feature in which some customers receive information from a primary source and are explicitly tasked with passing it on to other customers; contained chained exposure is chained exposure that stays within a population known to the analyst (e.g., within employees of a business).